Combined Modern Languages

 How are you assessed?

-Our assessment methods are varied, with relatively few formal examinations.
+Our assessment methods are varied, with a good mix of formal and innovative assessment.
 Here’s how we assess your work:

 - case studies

 - use of software including desktop publishing, podcasts, subtitling and web design

 We provide prompt, constructive and positive feedback on the preparation of your work and on the final assessment.